-Extra challenge: Fold under the bottom part of the worksheet to hide Santa and the words, and then
+Extra challenge: Fold under the bottom part of the page to hide the missing words, and

-Look for them in Santa's list and write them in the blanks to see the original paragraph.
+Look for them in Santa's list and write them in the blanks.

 Follow-up activity: Find or write paragraphs about Christmas and then create your own missing words puzzles

 by cutting or marking out every fifth word.
 Exchange and solve puzzles with your classmates.